ZumelzuR/object-detection-codes/README.md

 Additionally source codes related to tracking projects are in /darknet

-(This project don't includes the weigths or datasets, you can find it in the CITIC-UGR server)
+This repository just includes custom source codes and developments related with each library, python scripts related with data manipulation, and python scripts related with tracking.
+This repository doesn't includes the weigths or datasets, you can find all in the CITIC-UGR server.